amehlhase316/ser321examples/Serialization/ProtocolBuffers/README.md

 gradle generateProto

-This will also be done when running or building though.
+This will also be done when building the project.

 You should see the compiled proto file in Java under build/generated/source/proto/main/java/buffers